angelopoerio/oom-notifier/README.md

 ./oom-notifier --kafka-topic oom-events --kafka-brokers broker1:9092,broker2:9092,broker3:9092
 ```

+You can adjust the logging level of the daemon setting the environment variable **LOGGING_LEVEL** (default level is info).

 # Run on Kubernetes
 It is possible to run the service as a [Daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) on a Kubernetes cluster.
 It must be run as a **privileged** Daemonset and with the option **hostPID** enabled (see [here](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) and [here](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#host-namespaces)).
 A YAML template ready to be deployed (after adapting it to your environment) is available at **k8s/daemonset.yaml**.